lmiller1990/design-pattenrns-for-vuejs/FORMS.md

   return form.name.valid && form.weight.valid
 }
 ```
+\begin{center}
+isFormValid implementation.
+\end{center}

 You could get fancy and iterate over the `form` using `Object.keys` or `Object.entries` if you were building a more generic form validation library.
 This would be a more general solution.
-In this case I am keeping it as simple as possible.
+In this case, I am keeping it as simple as possible.

 The last test we need to complete the business logic is `patientForm`.
 This function takes an object with the `PatientFormState` interface we defined earlier.
 It returns the validation result of each field.

-We will want to have a quite a few tests here, to make sure we don't miss anything.
+We will want to have quite a few tests here, to make sure we don't miss anything.
 The cases I can think of are:

 1. Happy path: all inputs are valid
 2. Patient name is null
 3. Patient weight is outside constraints (imperial)
 4. Patient weight is outside constraints (metric)
+\pagebreak

 ```js
 import {